ryanknowles/comprog/README.md

 This file is committed because it is on the screen right now.
-I have a branch called master but also created another one called master2.
+I have a branch called master but also created another one called patch-1.

+This is the master branch